DraftKings promo code: Get $200 in bonus bets for UFC Fight Night, Oliveira vs. Gamrot fight on Saturday

 Saturday UFC betting preview

-Oliveira is 2-3 in his last five fights after an 11-fight win streak.
-Nonetheless, he has the most submissions (16) and finishes (20) in UFC history.
-Meanwhile, Gamrot notches 5.33 takedowns per 15 minutes, which is the highest rate among active lightweights.
+Gamrot has won four of his last five fights, including a win over Ludovit Klein by unanimous decision in May.
+He lands 3.35 significant strikes per minute and 51% of his significant strikes.
+Garmot owns a 70 ½" reach, putting him at a slight disadvantage.

-Another fight on the UFC Fight Night main card is Deiveson Figueiredo vs. Montel Jackson.
-Figueiredo has a 24-5-1 record, with Jackson logging a 16-2 record.
-According to DraftKings, Jackson is a -340 moneyline favorite.
+Jhonata Diniz vs Mario Pinto is a heavyweight fight that's on the main card.
+Pinto has a 10-0 record, while Diniz is 9-1.
+According to DraftKings, Diniz enters this fight as a -125 moneyline favorite.

-Also at UFC Fight Night, Vicente Luque and Joel Álvarez square off in a welterweight fight. Álvarez is a -535 moneyline favorite.
-There's a total of 13 fights on the main card and prelims for UFC Fight Night.
+An extra favorite on the main card is Ricardo Ramos (-238) over Kaan Ofli in a featherweight match.
+A total of 13 fights are on the main card and prelims for UFC Fight Night.
 Get $200 in bonus bets instantly if your first bet of $5 or more wins.

 Responsible Gaming at DraftKings